HOW was Melbourne impacted by the great journeys of exploration in Australia, the Pacific and the world?

 During the two-hour excursion, we engage in activities such as using bush foods or tools, viewing MAPS AND IMAGES, visiting places connected to explorers and assigning each student an early Melbourne explorer identity.

 Our student excursions in the Melbourne CBD are two hours (or as requested) and normally start and finish at Federation Square.
 Our route may vary with weather, time and construction etc but normally starts at Federation Square walking to adjacent Birramung Marr Park, then walking downriver on the paths beside the Birrarung/Yarra River as far as Queens Bridge (including passing Federation Wharf, Princes and Evan Walker bridges, Flinders Station, Southbank, Eureka building, Indigenous places, Queens Bridge site of early settlement and Sandridge Multicultural Bridge).
 Students then return to Federation Square via landmarks such as Flinders Street Station, Degraves Street, Flinders Lane, Flinders Statue, Batman site and St Pauls Cathedral.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

-See also our THIRTY other SCHOOL PROGRAMS
+See also our many other SCHOOL PROGRAMS

-So why do we allocate identities to each student during our tour?
+Why do we allocate identities to each student during our tour?
 Lest we forget.
 We want them to understand that these were actual people who faced real challenges, who took risks and broke new ground that others followed to create the fantastic Melbourne of today.
 We hope they will be inspired by them in their own lives to understand that we can’t grow and succeed in life without taking risks, accepting mistakes and believing in ourselves and our dreams.See Prices & Bookings